 - Muscle burns more calories than fat, so increases in lean body mass can speed up your metabolism.

-- Gaining muscle mass can decrease your overall body fat percentage.
+- More muscle mass means you will have a lower overall body fat percentage.

-- Strength training helps you build stronger bones AND stronger muscles.
+- Strength training helps you build stronger bones AND muscles.

-- Having strong muscles can make it easier to perform daily activities, such as carrying multiple grocery bags or opening a stubborn jar of pickles.
+- More muscles can make it easier to perform daily activities, such as carrying multiple grocery bags or opening a stubborn jar of pickles.

-- Beans & Lentils – Versatile and nutritious, beans and lentils provide 15 grams of protein per cup when cooked.
+- Beans & Lentils – Versatile and nutritious, beans and lentils provide up to 15 grams of protein per cup when cooked.

-- Dairy products – Dairy is an easy source of protein when you are on the go.
-A cup of milk provides 8 grams of protein, while the protein in ½ cup of Greek yogurt or cottage cheese is closer to 12-15 grams.
+- Dairy products – A cup of milk provides 8 grams of protein, while the protein in ½ cup of Greek yogurt or cottage cheese is closer to 12-15 grams.

-- Soy products – Soy milk packs just as much protein as dairy milk, and other soy foods such as tofu and tempeh are also great sources, packing 10-12 grams of protein per cup.
+- Soy products – Soy milk packs just as much protein as dairy milk, and other soy foods, like tofu and tempeh, have up to 10-12 grams of protein per cup.

 - Whole grains – Along with many other nutrients, whole grains add a surprising source of protein to the diet.
 Among grains with the highest protein levels are quinoa and whole wheat pasta (8 grams per cup), old-fashioned or steel cut oats (5 grams per ½ cup), and whole wheat bread (5 grams per slice).

 - Nuts & Seeds – Making a great addition to salads, smoothies, and yogurt, nuts and seeds also contribute a good amount of protein.
 Examples include hemp seeds (10 grams per 3 Tablespoons), almonds (6 grams per ounce), and peanut butter (4 grams per Tablespoon).

 Consuming protein from a variety of sources helps you get a range of nutrients in your diet.